 This proved a bit too radical — and expensive as it wasn’t a standard production car — so the team went back and overhauled a 1960 Chevrolet Bel-Air with inexpensive safety features.

 American car firms were still not interested.
 A safe vehicle like the Survival Car was “completely unrealistic”, proclaimed John Gordon, president of General Motors.
 “This company is run by salesmen not engineers,” an engineer at Ford observed later.
 “The priority is styling, not safety.”

 What happened next has become all too familiar.
 Spurning the opportunity presented to them, American car makers watched as others forged ahead.
 The first car on American roads to embody the Survival Car ideal was not from Detroit but from Solihull in the English midlands.
 It was the Rover P6 2000 of 1963, whose seat belts, thick padding, safer steering wheel and crumple zones moved consumer campaigner Ralph Nader to declare it “probably the safest car now available for general sale”.

 This entry was posted on Tuesday, February 24th, 2009 at 8:15 am and is filed under Cars.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.